It is important for every entrepreneur and small business owner to create a business strategy every year.

-However, it is essential that planning fits snugly into the working week and becomes a job that must be undertaken rather than being put off in favour of more ‘pressing matters’.
+It is essential that business planning strategy fits snugly into the working week and becomes a job that must be undertaken rather than being put off in favour of more ‘pressing matters’.

 The question many business owners ask is ‘How can I plan effectively?’
 What is my business strategy for growth?

-Below is simple guidance to set up your Business Planning for 2019:
+Below is simple guidance to set up your Business Strategy for 2019: